perimosocordiae/graphs/README.md

 Provides several types of graphs container objects, with associated visualization, analysis, and embedding functions.

-## TODO list

-  * Add a symmetric variant of AdjacencyMatrixGraph
-  * Add docstrings to all public functions/classes/modules
-  * Provide usage examples
-  * Upload to PyPI

 ## Requirements

 Requires recent versions of: